Top 10 Most Helpful Things for Job-Seekers

 10. The Internet (Free Info, Job Search Resources, Company Websites, etc.)

 It’s so easy to forget how relatively new the internet is.
 (The internet was still in its infancy as recently as the 1990’s.)
 Today, the amount of information that is free and available at the touch of a button is mind boggling!
 Resources for job-seekers that would have taken weeks or months and a lot of legwork to track down in the past are now right there on your screen at home!
 Job postings, résumé writing help, interviewing tips, detailed information about companies and the people who work there, salary surveys, career advice, relevant blogs … the list is seemingly endless and truly remarkable.

 9. LinkedIn and other Social Media Networking Sites

 While technically a subset of #10, the recent mainstream popularity of online Social Networking Sites – and in particular the more business-oriented LinkedIn – has radically changed the way jobs-seekers connect with potential employers, recruiters find candidates, and companies search for and uncover details about potential employees.
 Creating an effective online profile on LinkedIn is one of the most important things a job-seeker can do right now.
 It has certainly revolutionized the methodology of networking as a job-seeking activity.
 And it’s hard to believe that it’s still free!
 In addition to LinkedIn, there are dozens of other lesser-known Social Networking sites that are also changing the way business gets done and people communicate in the “Web 2.0″ age.
-To see an extensive list of over 250 Social Media sites, just click on the “Share” button to the right of this blog, on the side-bar.
+To see an extensive list of nearly 300 Social Media sites, just click on the “Share” button to the right of this blog, on the side-bar.

 8. Public Library Database Access